8x8-dxi/ContactNowAPI/README.md

 ## API Domains
 There are various API domains of the 8x8 ContactNow API depending on the login URL you use when logging on to your Contact Centre.
-To help you determine your API BASE URL refer to the table below.
-Using the wrong API base URL will result o invalid result.
+Please refer to the table below to help you determine your API BASE URL.
+Using the wrong API base URL will result to invalid result.

 Web Login URL | API BASE URL | Location
 ----------|---------|---------